What responsibilities do RNs have regarding the recommendations found in the Truth and Reconciliation Commission of Canada: Calls to Action?

 • Create a small lending library of materials people can borrow and read.

-• Explore learning modules that offer cultural awareness.
+• Explore learning modules that offer cultural awareness on the Indigenous Nurses PPG webpage.

-• Connect with the Anti-Racism Network based in Saskatoon.
+• Connect with an Anti-Racism Network or organization.

-• Consider including an acknowledgement of traditional lands at the start of meetings.
+• Include an acknowledgement of traditional lands at the start of meetings.

 • As a unit, act on a priority health initiative highlighted in the TRC recommendation #19 and share your progress and key learnings.